Js-Monkey/datepicker/Doc/src/views/theme.md

 #  Theme

 We provide 3 ways for custom theme.
-For now we only support custom of **color**, totally there are 5 colors, including `theme`.
+For now we only support custom of **color**, totally there are 5 colors

 ## SCSS Variables